Chapter 15: The Voice

 Bartee and I studied the map.
 They couldn't have cared less because it

-wasn't their job to navigate.
-So, why should they listen to us discuss
+wasn't their job to navigate the route.
+So, why should they listen to us

-the route when they could be enjoying the last few bites of Tex's
+discuss the route when they could be enjoying the last few bites of

-home-made donuts and maybe a good smoke?
-I dread thinking about how they
+Tex's home-made donuts and maybe a good smoke?
+I dread thinking about

-would have gotten home if something had happened to Bartee or me, but
+how they would have gotten home if something had happened to Bartee or

 A mild drizzle began to fall as we left the perimeter.
 We